smartdevicelink/sdl_requirements/detailed_docs/RC/OnRCStatus.md

 _Steps:_

-1. RC application starts registration (upon a OnButtonPress or SetInteriorVehicleData request)
+1. RC application starts registration

 _Expected:_
-1. SDL sends OnRCStatus with all modules in `freeModules` parameter to HMI
+1. SDL sends OnRCStatus with all modules in `freeModules` and empty array of `allocatedModules` to HMI
 2. SDL sends OnRCStatus(allowed = true, freeModules = {}) notification and to registered mobile application

 **Alternative flow 1**